13 Linux Terminal Shortcuts Every Power Linux User Must Know

 You know what sets apart a pro user from a regular user?
 Mastery over the keyboard shortcuts.

 Alright!
-That’s not the only thing but it is undoubtedly a factor.
+That’s not the only thing, but it is undoubtedly a factor.

-Shortcuts help you to be more productive and efficient with whatever tool you use.
+Keyboard shortcuts help you to be more productive and efficient with whatever tool you use.
 Just think about it.
 If someone holds the mouse all the way down to copy entire text instead of Ctrl+A, how would you feel about it?

-Linux terminal is not an exception.
+The Linux terminal is not an exception.
 There are certain Linux terminal shortcuts that every user must know and practice.

 Must Know Linux Shortcuts